vacool6/Local-storage-vanillaJS/README.md

 In this project we add & remove items from local storage.

+## Branches
+Current branch `without-ls`.
+We make use of an array to store data & upon reloading the page we loose the data.

 ## Getting started

 1 ) git clone to clone the project.